-The aim of this inclusive interdisciplinary conference and collaborative networking event is to bring people together and encourage creative conversations in the context of a variety of formats: papers, seminars, workshops, storytelling, performances, poster presentations, panels, q&a’s, round-tables etc. Please feel free to put forward proposals that you think will get the message across, in whatever form.
+The aim of this interdisciplinary conference and collaborative networking event is to bring people together and encourage creative conversations in the context of a variety of formats: papers, seminars, workshops, storytelling, performances, poster presentations, panels, q&a’s, round-tables etc.

-300 word proposals for participation should be submitted by Friday 31st May 2019.
+300 word proposals, presentations, abstracts and other forms of contribution and participation should be submitted by Friday 25th September 2020.
 Other forms of participation should be discussed in advance with the Organising Chair.

 All submissions will be minimally double reviewed, under anonymous (blind) conditions, by a global panel drawn from members of the Project Development Team and the Advisory Board.
 In practice our procedures usually entail that by the time a proposal is accepted, it will have been triple and quadruple reviewed.